nathansobo/vim-config/README.md

 As long as your checkout is kept clean, you can easily update, rebase your local changes and update submodules with:

     cd ~/.vim && git pull --rebase ; git submodule update ; cd -

+# Getting the newest versions of all submodules

+Run this from the main directory:

+    cd ~/.vim && git submodule foreach git pull origin master